From 17 Alpha champions to 172 today, here's every LoL champion release date since 2009. Track the evolution that shaped the game we dominate.

 I was there for all of these.
 The Xin Zhao release?
 Absolute chaos.
 If you didn't ban him, you lost.
 Simple as that.

-Based on leaks and Riot’s patterns, here’s what to expect.
+Based on Riot's roadmap, here's what to expect through 2026 and beyond.

 From our MMR Checker data, new champion releases cause massive rank volatility for 2 weeks.
 Plan accordingly.